Fred Barron

 On 8 October 1904, Barron played his 200th league match for Burnley in the 1–3 loss to Gainsborough Trinity, the first in a run of seven consecutive defeats.
 He missed only one game during the 1904–05 season; his place at right-half was taken by David Walders for the 0–2 defeat away at Blackpool on 21 January 1905.
 Barron then played 37 competitive matches for Burnley in the 1905–06 season, scoring once.
 Following the arrival of half-back Rupert Cawthorne from Clitheroe before the 1906–07 campaign, Barron began to play at right-fullback.
 For the fourth time in his Burnley career, he played in every Second Division game during the campaign.
 His 300th Football League appearance came in the final match of the season, a 1–1 draw with Glossop at Turf Moor.

 Barron remained a regular member of the Burnley team well into the 1909–10 season, but found himself out of the side after the death of manager Spen Whittaker in April 1910.
-Caretaker manager Richard Wadge selected youngster Tom Bamford for the last eight matches of the campaign.
+The Burnley directors selected youngster Tom Bamford for the last eight matches of the campaign.
 The Horwich-born defender would go on to play 137 league games for the Clarets.
 In the summer of 1910, new manager John Haworth signed Scottish fullback Bob Reid from Cowdenbeath, and Barron subsequently found his first-team opportunities limited, playing only four matches in the 1910–11 campaign.
 He made his 400th and final league appearance for Burnley in the goal-less draw with Barnsley on 1 April 1911.
 Barron retired from professional football at the end of the season, aged 31, and later became the landlord of a public house in Burnley town centre.

 Barron died 18 August 1939 at his home in Burnley following a long illness, he was 60 years old.